josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

 3. Extract the ZIP and verify you have the following files:

    - FlightDelaysWithAirportCodes.csv
-   - FlightWeatherWithAirportCodes.csv
+   - FlightWeatherWithAirportCode.csv
    - AirportCodeLocationLookupClean.csv

 4. Open your Azure Databricks workspace.
 Before continuing to the next step, verify that your new cluster is running.
-Do this by navigating to **Clusters (1)** on the left-hand menu and ensuring that the state of your cluster is **Running (2)**.
+Do this by navigating to **Compute (1)** on the left-hand menu and ensuring that the state of your cluster is **Running (2)**.

    ![The Clusters menu item is selected and the cluster is shown indicating that it is in the Running state.](media/azure-databricks-clusters-running.png 'Clusters')